josephsalmon/clusterTPT/README.md

 # clusterTPT
-Reading guid for using cluster at TPT
+Reading guide for using cluster at TPT